 and complete the specific prerequisite courses for your intended major-see below, and consult with the program advisor.

+For students who entered before Fall 2019, admission is guaranteed if they successfully complete all of the requirements above and earned an overall and a pre-engineering GPA of 3.3 or higher and achieved at least a B, on the first attempt, in each pre-engineering science or math course.
 Applicants who do not meet the above criteria may apply, but admission is not guaranteed and students will be considered in a competitive review process.
 The requirements of guaranteed admission are used as guidelines for this review process.

 * Students do not need to earn 128 credits while at the University of Redlands because credits will be transferred back from Columbia University.